Golden Visa changes explained

-David Moura-George, Director of Portugal at Athena Advisers, and Joana Martins Farinha, a partner from Legal Square, explain the upcoming changes to the Portuguese Golden Visa programme and share a selection of eligible Golden Visa properties for sale in Lisbon.
+David Moura-George, Director of Portugal at Athena Advisers, and Joana Martins Farinha, a partner from Legal Square, explain the upcoming changes to the Portuguese Golden Visa programme.

 The Portuguese Golden Visa programme was launched in 2012 to help the country attract international investment during the economic crisis.
 To date, the Golden Visa programme has raised more than €5.6bn in investment and more than 26,000 investors and qualifying family members have applied (SEF).
 Though the changes were only confirmed at the start of 2021, it was announced in 2020 that the Golden Visa programme will be changing, this created a surge in demand for Golden Visa properties over the past year.
 Despite the effects of COVID-19, €647m was invested in the Golden Visa programme in 2020.